Mortgage protection insurance – also knowns as an MPPI policy – is an extra safeguarding measure for homeowners that is usually advised.

 - Current Lifestyle – Activity levels, sports players etc.

 The average cost of mortgage protection insurance also varies depending on the level of cover you purchase.
-For example, sickness only or unemployment only policies will be cheaper than MPPI cover that protects you in redundancy AND illness.

 You have a couple of options for mortgage protection insurance when you are in joint property ownership; a single policy or a joint policy.